Speeding driver Arthur MacVean jailed for killing David Young

 At the High Court in Edinburgh, MacVean - who claimed his vehicle had "a mind of its own" before the crash - was jailed for four-and-a-half years.

-He had told his trial that he tried to slow down the car, but that it kept going faster and faster.'No explanation'
+He had told his trial that he tried to slow down the car, but that it kept going faster and faster.

 However, mechanics who examined the vehicle could find nothing wrong.